CD Projekt Red Hackers Allegedly Already Auctioning Leaked Source Files

 This is the source code to 'Gwent' card game.
 Witcher 3, CyberPunk 2077, etc is being auctioned today on EXPLOIT forums at a starting bid of $1,000USD.The ransomware authors said they will not be auctioning data anywhere else - any other location other than EXPLOIT is fake.February 10, 2021

-Meanwhile, the leaked Gwent files also appear to have made their way to a handful of other forums, including 4Chan, with the main download on Mega.
-We found traces of these threads, but they have since already been removed and de-activated, and we are unable to confirm the validity of the leak.
+Meanwhile, the leaked Gwent files also appear to have made their way to a handful of other forums, including 4Chan, with the main download hosted on Mega.
+We found traces of the threads, but they have since already been removed and de-activated.
+As such, we are unable to confirm the validity of the leak.

-Either way, it appears Mega, 4Chan, and other forums are actively working to ensure the Gwent data cache, which appears to be the first leak installment to take place, doesn't end up in too many public hands.
+Either way, it appears Mega, 4Chan, and other forums are actively working to ensure the Gwent code, which appears to be the first leak installment to take place, doesn't end up in too many public hands.

 Releasing the ransomed data in separate stages is a standard method to threaten the target.
 In this case, the hackers are using the tactic to remind CD Project Red that they are serious about the ransom.